Kentucky Organ Damage Lawyers

 Accidents involving severe force can cause crushing injuries that damage your internal organs.
 Acts of medical malpractice can also cause damage to internal organs.
 These injuries often require surgery to repair the organ(s) or minimize as much damage as possible while a patient waits for a transplant.
 Severe damage generally cannot be repaired, and patients may need lifelong care to manage the symptoms.

-At Wilt & Associates, PLLC, our Kentucky organ damage lawyers have been fighting for personal injury victims for 28 years.
+At Wilt Injury Lawyers, our Kentucky organ damage lawyers have been fighting for personal injury victims for 28 years.
 We represent people whose lives have been irrevocably changed because of the negligence of others.
 Our attorneys work with investigators and conduct extensive discovery to show how the accident that caused your injury occurred and who should be held responsible.
 Along with your doctors, we review the severity of your injuries, your medical treatment, and the challenges you’ll live with for the rest of your life.
 Call us in Lexington or Louisville today for help.

 How can we help today?